Degree Student

 Who supervises practical training?

 Practical training is always guided and supervised.
 Every trainee is appointed a practical training tutor for the practical training period – both by the school and by the employer.
-It is defined in a practical training agreement.
-Practical training guidance also refers to advance guidance on applying for a placement, and on defining the learning objectives and tasks performed during the practical training.
+Tutors are named in your practical training agreement.
+Practical training guidance also refers to advance guidance on defining the learning objectives and tasks performed during the practical training, for example.
 During the practical training period, the employer provides guidance and orientation with regard to the characteristics and tasks of the field.
 Orientation into the work environment and work culture of the organisation is also an essential part of the practical training.

 How do I complete the practical training agreement?